almende/eve/java_configuration.md

             <ul>
                 <li><code>FileContextFactory</code>.
                     Located in eve-core.jar.
+                    The FileContextFactory stores the context of each agent as a file on disk.
+The files may only be used by a single Eve application.
+Multiple Eve applications running on the same machine must use a different `path`.
-                    Not applicable when deployed on Google App Engine.</li>
+                    This context is not applicable when deployed on Google App Engine.</li>
                 <li><code>MemoryContextFactory</code>.
                     Located in eve-core.jar.</li>
                 <li><code>DatastoreContextFactory</code>.